Azure/FTALive-Sessions/content/sap-on-azure/Sentinel4SAP/SentinelIntegrationwithRise.md

 3. SAP monitors elements of the Azure infrastructure and operation system independently.

+#### SAP BTP Connectivity

+- SAP Business Technology Platform (BTP) provides a multitude of applications that are mostly accessed by public IP/hostname via the Internet.
+Customer services running in their Azure subscriptions access them either directly through VM/Azure service internet connection, or through User Defined Routes forcing all Internet bound traffic to go through a centrally managed firewall or other network virtual appliances.
+- Few SAP BTP services, such as SAP Data Intelligence, however is by design accessed through [a separate vnet peering](https://help.sap.com/docs/data-intelligence-cloud/sap-data-intelligence-administration/connect-using-virtual-network-peering). instead of a public endpoint typically used for BTP application.
+- See [SAP's documentation](https://help.sap.com/docs/private-link/private-link1/consume-azure-services-in-sap-btp) and a series of blog posts on the architecture of the SAP BTP Private Link Service and private connectivity methods, dealing with DNS and certificates in following SAP blog series [Getting Started with BTP Private Link Service for Azure](https://blogs.sap.com/2021/12/29/getting-started-with-btp-private-link-service-for-azure/).

 #### Related information

 [Integrating Azure with SAP RISE managed workloads](https://learn.microsoft.com/en-us/azure/sap/workloads/rise-integration#microsoft-sentinel-with-sap-rise)